Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Aside from the usual experiments, I tried this cordless stick vacuum inside my mom’s large carpets.

-There were two in their home – a plush reddish variety not cleaned for years.
+Two were in their home – a plush reddish variety not cleaned for years.

 It picked up this much only after less than ten minutes of vacuuming.

-The carpet looked clean, but it really wasn’t with this much sticking on it.
+The carpet looked clean, but it wasn’t with this much sticking on it.

 One issue with using a lightweight stick vacuum on plush carpets is it’s harder to push forward and steer.